-Contributions totaling \$1,890,739 were received from a single donor for the year ended August 31, 2023, which represents 26% of raised revenue which consists of total public support and gross internal special event revenue.
-There were no donors who contributed more than 10% of raised revenue during the year ended August 31, 2022.
+Contributions totaling \$1,042,012 and \$1,890,739 were received from a single donor, respectively, for the years ended August 31, 2024 and 2023, which represents 12% and 26% of raised revenue which consists of total public support and gross internal special event revenue.
 Should these contribution levels decrease, the Foundation may be adversely affected.